 I only discovered Discord through Zwift but have now built out a whole community server on the platform – keep it simpElle studio – including channels specifically for indoor rides and meet-ups.
 You can join the server here to find out more about our meet-ups.

 12/ How To Level Up Quicker

-I’ve got my eyes on the DT Swiss ARC 1100 DiCut 62 wheels, which cost 184,600 Drops and require level 6.
+I just treated myself to the DT Swiss ARC 1100 DiCut 62 wheels, which cost 184,600 Drops (and require level 6+).

 I’ve kept this post updated over the years and through the big Zwift updates, and I know there is so much information already out there, but sometimes, it’s good to just have a few basic tips to get started.